 Feel cheated enough yet?
 It must feel like you do not even know who is this man you married.
 Credit card companies thrive on debts and impulsive behavior.
 Debt is like termites, it doesn’t seem to be much in the beginning.
 Then the power of compounding kicks in and before you know it, the termites have eaten away a huge chunk of your finances.
 Call for pest control before it is too late.

 Related reading: Is My Married Lover With Me Just For Sex And Money?

 You might be the kind of person who still collects her pocket full of change in a piggy bank.
 You have great money management skills and sticking to a budget is more of a responsibility than a want.
 But your husband either refuses to or doesn’t want to stick to a budget.
 He has no money management idea and no knowledge of sustainable spending.

 His inability to stick to a budget always makes you compromise on your spending.
 This is like being punished for being good at something.
 You need to be firm about the budget.
 Even if the sum is small that you compromise on every month, when you look at the larger picture say five years into the future, you’ll realize how deep this issue is.

 11. Doesn’t of approve you working

 If your husband does not approve of you earning your own money the feminist in you has to see the problem.
+You need to ask yourself, what is more important, money or identity?
 Often financial abusers tend to be in power by being the sole earner and possibly the sole spender in the relationship.
 This toxic trait is nefarious and if you love your husband try getting professional help before it turns too sour.